titanml/helm-charts/system/operator-lifecycle-manager/Contributing.md

 The cluster catalog contains all the available versions of our model orchestra operator.
 To add your new version to the catalog you will need to edit the `./catalog/operator_catalog.yaml` file and add a new entry for your version.

-**MAKE SURE NOT TO REMOVE OR CHANGE PREVIOUS VERSIONS AS CLIENTS MAY BE RELYING ON THEM**
+* **NOTE: MAKE SURE NOT TO REMOVE OR CHANGE PREVIOUS VERSIONS AS CLIENTS MAY BE RELYING ON THEM**

 ```yaml
 # This is the set of operator bundles that we support in our catalog.
 To add another version of the operator, add another bundle to the list.